reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 > 2. **Assess:** Conduct assessments with tools like Sentinel to identify vulnerabilities and gaps within the security infrastructure.
 > 3. **Remediate:** Implement Azure DDoS protection to address identified threats.
 > 4. **Monitor:** Continuously oversee and evaluate security measures to ensure their effectiveness.
-> 5. **Respond:** Utilize an automated playbook designed to notify the governance team of any security incidents.
+> 5. **Respond:** Utilize an automated playbook to notify the governance team of any security incidents.

 This systematic approach promotes effective management of security controls throughout their lifecycle, ensuring organizational resilience against potential threats.